 - Evaporation occurs exclusively at the surface of a liquid and can happen at any temperature below the boiling point.
 It is a gradual process driven by the most energetic molecules escaping into the air, leaving cooler molecules behind.

 - Boiling happens throughout the entire liquid once it reaches its specific boiling point.
 Vapor bubbles form within the bulk liquid, rise to the surface, and release gas into the atmosphere.
 Understanding this distinction is crucial for applications ranging from food preservation to meteorology.
-To give you an idea, sweat cools your body through evaporation, while a pressure cooker relies on controlled boiling to cook food faster by raising the boiling point through increased pressure.
+Here's a good example: sweat cools your body through evaporation, while a pressure cooker relies on controlled boiling to cook food faster by raising the boiling point through increased pressure.

 Steps